jmcmellen/splat/README.md

 For this version, you must have either clang or gcc installed, and it must be a version that supports at least C++11 .

+You also need several utility libraries:
+    * zlib
+    * libbzip2
+    * libpng
+    * libjpeg

-You also need libzip and libbzip.
-You can often install these from packages.
-For instance, on Debian:
+You can generally get these via system packages.
+For instance:

+Centos 7:
+yum install bzip2-devel zlib-devel libpng-devel libjpeg-turbo-devel

+Debian (Buster)
-apt-get install zlib1g-dev libbz2-dev
+apt-get install libbz2-dev zlib1g-dev libjpeg-dev libpng-dev

 ## Changes